sp1r/gurps4/docs/source/spells.rst

 | **Prerequisite**s: Magery 1 and at least one spell from each of 10 different colleges.
 | **Classest**: Special; Resisted by Will
 | **Cost**: 1 point per 10 character points the subject is worth.
-Minimum
-energy cost is 10.
+Minimum energy cost is 10.
 The caster does not know in advance how much energy the spell will require, and may fall unconscious or even wound himself in casting the Banish.
 | **Time to cast**: 5 seconds.
-Modifiers: +4 if the caster knows the entity’s “true name”; -5 if the cast- er does not know the subject’s plane of origin ... and an extra -1 if he believes he knows where the creature came from, but is wrong!
+| **Modifiers**: +4 if the caster knows the entity’s “true name”; -5 if the caster does not know the subject’s plane of origin ... and an extra -1 if he believes he knows where the creature came from, but is wrong!

 This spell sends an extradimensional visitor (e.g., a demon) back to its plane of origin.
 It can only be cast if the caster is in his home dimension.